 My teaching interests are management science, operations research, statistics, optimization models and algorithms, and spreadsheet modeling and simulation.
 My research interests are combinatorial optimization, integer programming, polyhedral theory, graph

-theory, network flows, location, and vehicle routing.
-My current research focus is on the study of clutters, matchings, and polyhedral combinatorics.
-I received the Jay N. Ross Young Faculty Scholar Award (2005), John and Mary Willis Young Faculty Award (2008),
+theory, and network flows.
+My current research focus is on the study of Chvatal closure, clutters, matchings, and traveling salesman problem.
+I received the Jay N. Ross Young Faculty Scholar Award (2005), John and Mary Willis Young Faculty Award (2008), and

-and Krannert Faculty Fellow (2008) at the Krannert School of Management, Purdue University.
-I am a member of the Institute for Operations Research and the Management Sciences (INFORMS), Mathematical Optimization Society (MOS), and Society for Industrial and
+Krannert Faculty Fellow (2008) at the Krannert School of Management, Purdue University.
+I am a member of the Institute for Operations Research and the Management Sciences, Mathematical Optimization Society, and the Society for Industrial and Applied Mathematics.